To mothers of children with medical complexities, Mothers Day may not mean breakfast-in-bed,

 demand.
 But without a fair funding commitment from state and federal legislators, nurses will always

-be attracted to better paying jobs in hospitals and other facilities
+be attracted to better paying jobs in hospitals and other facilities.
+Moms undoubtedly have a major

 role to play in their children’s lives – and that is to be a mom, not a specially-trained nurse.
 Now is the